nhsconnect/gpconnect/pages/overview/overview_pathways.md

 summary: Your GP Connect development pathway
 ---

-This GitHub repository contains all the technical resources that a potential supplier needs to connect between clinical systems and GP data using our FHIR® APIs.
-To continue on your development journey, follow the relevant pathway below.
+This website contains all the technical resources that a potential supplier needs to connect between clinical systems and GP data using our FHIR® APIs.
+To find out more, follow the relevant pathway below.

-If you are an end-user organisation and you want to find out more about working with GP Connect, email us at [gpconnect@nhs.net](mailto: gpconnect@nhs.net).

 <div class="row">
          <div class="col-lg-12">